 Final Report for Class V LSI Forklifts.
 The Responsible Official shall submit a confirmation that the Fleet has completed its phase-out of Class V LSI Forklifts to the Executive Officer no later than September 30, 2038, or September 30 of the final year of an applicable extension, whichever is later.

-MY Phase-Out Reporting for an Agricultural Crop Preparation Services Fleet
+MY Phase-Out Reporting for a Crop Preparation Services Fleet

 Initial Report.
-No later than September 30, 2026, the Responsible Official of an Agricultural Crop Preparation Services Fleet shall submit a completed Initial Report to the Executive Officer.
+No later than September 30, 2026, the Responsible Official of a Crop Preparation Services Fleet shall submit a completed Initial Report to the Executive Officer.
 The Initial Report shall contain the following information:

-Entity information specified in Section 3009(b)(1).
+Entity information specified in Section 3009(b)(1);

-Total Number of Class IV LSI Forklifts within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to Section 3007(a)(1), 3007(a)(2), or 3007(a)(3);
+Total Number of Class IV LSI Forklifts within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to Section 3007(a)(1), Low-Use LSI Forklift Exemption, 3007(a)(2), Dedicated Emergency Forklift Exemption, or 3007(a)(3), Temporary Storage of Non-Compliant LSI Forklifts Awaiting Sale, Scrap, or Relocation;

-Total Number of Class V LSI Forklifts with a Rated Capacity up to 12,000 pounds within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to Section 3007(a)(1), 3007(a)(2), or 3007(a)(3); and
+Total Number of Class V LSI Forklifts with a Rated Capacity of 12,000 pounds or less within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to Section 3007(a)(1), Low-Use LSI Forklift Exemption, 3007(a)(2), Dedicated Emergency Forklift Exemption, or 3007(a)(3), Temporary Storage of Non-Compliant LSI Forklifts Awaiting Sale, Scrap, or Relocation; and

-For each separately metered building or operating location with LSI forklifts subject to the phase-out requirements:
+For each separately metered building or operating location with LSI Forklifts subject to the phase-out requirements:

 Copy of the information submitted to the applicable electric utility provider pursuant to Section 3006(c);